WHITE TIGER CONDO CONVERSION

 SAN FRANCISCO

-San Francisco's condo conversion laws underwent recent revisions, introducing complexity and a phased implementation over several years.
-Eligibility for conversion hinges on various factors, such as the building's size and type, occupancy status (owner-occupied or tenant-occupied), and the building's eviction history.
+San Francisco’s condo conversion laws have undergone significant revisions, introducing greater complexity and a phased implementation process over several years.
+Eligibility now depends on various factors, including building size and type, occupancy status (owner- or tenant-occupied), and eviction history.

-On April 22, 2024, the Bureau of Street Use and Mapping will resume accepting and processing applications submitted under the Expedited Conversion Program according to Article 9 of the Public Works Code and Ordinance No. 117-13.
+As of April 22, 2024, the Bureau of Street Use and Mapping has resumed accepting and processing applications under the Expedited Conversion Program, in accordance with Article 9 of the Public Works Code and Ordinance No. 117-13.
+Key highlights of the resumed ECP:

-* The revised rules do not impact existing nonresidential commercial buildings, the majority of which can still undergo conversion into commercial condos available for individual sale.
+These updated rules do not affect nonresidential commercial buildings, most of which may still convert into commercial condominiums available for individual sale.

 While general principles apply to condo conversions nationwide, specific rules and regulations can vary at the state and local levels.
 Condo conversion regulations are primarily governed by state laws, local ordinances, and zoning regulations.